Moving into your first apartment is a major lifestyle change―and a big financial commitment.

 Cable TV and streaming services.
 These can quickly add up, so make sure you only sign up for services you’ll use frequently.
 Check the NEA Discount Marketplace under Subscription Boxes & Services > Streaming & Digital Services to find cash-back offers from providers such as Disney+, Hulu, Paramount+ and more.

 Renters insurance.
 Some landlords require it, but even if yours doesn’t, it’s a good idea to purchase renters insurance to protect your personal belongings from theft or damage.
 A renters insurance policy can also reimburse you for living expenses if you need temporary housing while your damaged unit is being repaired.
 Or, it can provide limited medical coverage if a guest is injured in your apartment.
-Check out NEA Renters Insurance that offers additional benefits specific for educators, such as $3,000 in coverage for personal property that’s used for teaching.

 Download our free guide to help you build and track your budget.